Babtsov/learning/linux/README.md

 ## Reading logs
 `clear; tail -fn 0 /var/log/applog/validation-service.log` clears the screen, and opens a window that would keep the log updating

+## SSH
+`ssh-keygen -R "server hostname or ip"` to resolve WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED